FIGHTING FOR YOUR RIGHTS, EVERY STEP OF THE WAY SCHEDULE A FREE CONSULTATION NOW

 Villalobos & Associates took this personal injury and property damage case to trial.
 Despite police reports clearly depicting the clients liable for the nearly $20,000 in damages to Plaintiff’s vehicle and person, and the client’s guilty pleas in the criminal charges stemming from the accident, Villalobos & Associates succeeded at trial.
 Impeaching the plaintiff’s witness and arguing that photographs introduced into evidence depicted a different story, Villalobos & Associates convinced the judge that the clients were not liable for the damages the plaintiff sustained.

-Clients Not Reliable for Damages
+Clients Not Liable for Damages

 PEOPLE V. R.R.